 “The UK needs to secure billions of pounds for offshore investments if it is to keep producing the gas, oil and offshore wind, plus other low-carbon energies, needed for future growth and productivity, and especially for the transition to net-zero.
 The scale and longevity of that investment means it is critical to establish a sustainable and competitive fiscal regime in the timeframe of this parliament, to secure the UK’s energy future,” concluded Michie.

 Activists occupy Westminster to urge Sunak to take action

 In a separate statement, Greenpeace revealed that over 30 activists occupied the corridor leading to the House of Commons chamber, covering the area with energy bills while holding a banner reading: ‘Chaos Costs Lives,’ to send the Prime Minister-in-waiting, Rishi Sunak, “a clear message.”

-Greenpeace highlighted that almost a quarter of the country is in fuel poverty, adding that every day the government is in turmoil, more people will struggle to heat their homes this winter.
+Greenpeace highlights that almost a quarter of the country is in fuel poverty, adding that every day the government is in turmoil, more people will struggle to heat their homes this winter.
 The environmental group claims that as Chancellor, Sunak “failed to end this crisis and failed to properly tax the energy companies.”
-However, Greenpeace outlined that he has a chance to try again as the UK’s new PM.
+However, Greenpeace outlines that he has a chance to try again as the UK’s new PM.